-The reason this is one of the most beneficial upper body exercises is because it in-volves nine different muscles including: bicep, bicep brachii, latissimusdorsi, teres major, posterior deltoid, rhomboids, the sternal portion of pectoralis major, lower portion of the trapezius, and the elbow flexors.
-With involving all of these muscles in an exercise your body will exert more energy making it a more difficult exercise.
-You need to make sure that you a going the full range of motion, which for a chin-up at the start you want to be fully hanging and extended unless your doing eccentric only training.
-Your arms, legs, and torso should all be in line with each other throughout the entire exercise with attempt in keeping your legs tucked back and not traveling forward..
-You also want to avoid “kipping” (using your knees as momentum) because when you kipp you are putting extreme stress on the joints, possibility of should impingement syndromes and especially injure the long head of the bicep.
+The reason this is one of the most beneficial upper body exercises is because it involves nine different muscles.
+Included are the bicep, bicep brachii, latissimus dorsi, teres major, posterior deltoid, rhomboids, the sternal portion of pectoralis major, lower portion of the trapezius, and the elbow flexors.
+Involving all of these muscles in an exercise will force your body to exert more energy, making it a more difficult exercise.
+You need to make sure that you are working through the full range of motion.
+For a chin-up you want to be fully hanging and extended unless you are doing eccentric only training.
+Your arms, legs and torso should all be in line with each other throughout the entire exercise with an attempt at keeping your legs tucked back and not traveling forward.
+You also want to avoid “kipping” (using your knees a momentum) because when you kipp you are putting extreme stress on the joints.

 What will aid your success?

-Mental focus – the movement of a chin-up isn’t to bring your shoulder to the bar it’s actually to bring your elbow back.
-If you can remember that you will become more explosive.
+Mental focus – the movement of a chin-up isn’t to bring your shoulder to the bar.
+It’s actually to bring your elbow back.
+If you can remember that you will be more explosive.

-Strength – getting your trap 3 and scapulae strong will assist you tremendously to be successful in achieving a chin-up as well as improving your grip strength.
+Strength – getting your trap 3 and scapulae strong will assist you tremendously in being successful at achieving a chin-up as well as improving your grip strength.

-- Partner Chin-up 3 – Same as 1 and 2, but this time your partner will hold your waste.
+- Partner Chin-up 3 – same as 1 and 2 but this time your partner will hold your waist.

-- If you don’t have a partner – wrap a large band around your chin-up bar, then use the progression of if you were to have a partner (2 legs in or 1 leg in)
+- If you don’t have a partner – wrap a large band around your chin-up bar, then use the progression as if you did have a partner (2 legs in or 1 leg in)

 - Grip Progression

-As a rule of thumb with chin ups, the wider your grip positioning gets, the harder the exercise.
-Typically the supinated grip position will be your strongest grip posi-tions for it uses our strong back muscles as well as assistance from the biceps bra-chii.
-But this is not the case all the time for some people have a stronger brachialis and brachioradialis than their biceps brachii, making the neutral grip position a stronger chin up potential.
-Sternum chins are the hardest for range of motion is greater.
+As a rule of thumb with chin-ups, the wider your grip positioning gets, the harder the exercise becomes.
+Typically, the supinated grip position will be your strongest grip position for it uses our strong back muscles as well as assistance from the biceps brachii.
+This is not always the case as some people have a stronger brachialis and brachioradialis than their biceps brachii, in which case the neutral grip will be a better grip position.
+Sternum chin ups are the hardest as the range of motion is greater.